-After investing more than 15 years of my life in the consulting, training and professional development space, I’ve evolved into an Inclusion and Culture specialist, focused on helping leaders apply DEI successfully in their companies.
-I always knew I would address inequalities in our society through my work, and help people of all cultures and backgrounds communicate better with others, especially those they feel disconnected from.
-However, I didn't plan out how to build a successful personal brand from the jump.
+After investing more than 15 years of my life in consulting, training, and professional development, I’ve evolved into an Inclusion and Culture specialist focused on helping leaders successfully apply DEI in their companies.
+I always knew I would address inequalities in our society through my work and help people of all cultures and backgrounds communicate better with others, especially those they feel disconnected from.
+However, I didn't plan how to build a successful personal brand from the jump.

 Table of Contents:

-Growing up, I was profoundly aware of how privileged I was to be a healthy, educated and accomplished little girl — well, that is until I was 13 years of age.
-Then a 7 year old little French boy called me “Negre” while I was travelling with my Italian family in France, and I realized that no matter how light skinned Black I was, I was still Black enough to inherit the hurt, the prejudice and the disdain ingrained in Euro centric education and socialization.
+Growing up, I was profoundly aware of how privileged I was to be a healthy, educated, and accomplished little girl — well, that is until I was 13 years of age.
+Then a 7-year-old little French boy called me “Negre” while I was traveling with my Italian family in France, and I realized that no matter how light-skinned Black I was, I was still Black enough to inherit the hurt, the prejudice, and the disdain ingrained in Eurocentric education and socialization.

 That day, I learned how such a simple word could mean so much.
 It’s the French word for the colour black.
 Yet, it has inherited the meaning of the N-word in North America — a word that has a negative, offensive connotation to the people using it and the people it refers to.